lianmakesthings/tdd-basics/README.md

 # TDD Basics
-Let's do our first steps in Test Driven Development with JavaScript.
+Let's take our first steps in Test Driven Development with JavaScript.

 ## Setup
 First, make sure you have [nodejs](https://nodejs.org/en/) and npm (comes with nodejs) installed.